Updated August 30, 2021. Originally published April 21, 2020

 Making peace with uncertainty

-We don’t know a lot about the coronavirus, and that lack of knowledge is contributing to the infodemic.
-Researchers all over the globe are working as quickly as they can, but sometimes haste makes waste.
-Not every scientific paper published in the next few months will stand the test of time (or the test of other scientists).
+We still don’t know everything about the coronavirus, and that lack of knowledge is contributing to the infodemic.
+Researchers all over the globe are working as quickly as they can, but not every scientific paper published in the next few months will stand the test of time (or the test of other scientists).
 The pace of the pandemic is bewildering.

 Disclaimer: The ongoing COVID-19 situation may lead to updates to the information in this article.
 We will note any updates here.